Neural Network Compression for Noisy Storage Devices: Robust Neural Network Compression

 \subsection{Robust Coding Strategies}

-In this section, we devise several novel coding strategies for $g(\cdot)$ that can be be applied to the model post-training to mitigate the effect of perturbations in the weights.
-For each strategy, we require a pre-mapping process to remove the non-linearity in the mean of the PCM response in Figure~\ref{fig:channel}.

-\textbf{Inverting the Channel:} The mean function of the PCM noise model $\mu: \mathcal{X} \rightarrow \mathbb{R}$ can be learned via a k-nearest neighbor classifier on the channel response measurements as shown in Figure~\ref{fig:channel}.
-We learn an inverse function $h = \mu^{-1}$ to remove the non-linearity in the mean, since $\phi = C \circ h$ is an identity function with zero-mean noise (Figure~\ref{fig:channel_inv}) where $C$ represents the PCM channel, i.e., $\phi(x) = x + \epsilon_0(x)$ where $\epsilon_0(x)$ is a zero-mean noise with input dependent standard deviation $\sigma(x)$ due to the PCM channel.
+In this section, we devise several novel coding strategies for $g(\cdot)$ that can be applied to the model post-training to mitigate the effect of perturbations in the weights.
+For each strategy, we require a pre-mapping process to remove the input dependence in the mean of the PCM response in Figure~\ref{fig:channel_app}(c). \paragraph{Pre-mapping:} Let $C$ represent the PCM channel.
+The mean function of $C$, denoted as $\mu: \mathcal{X} \rightarrow \mathbb{R}$, in Figure~\ref{fig:channel_app}(c) can be learned via a k-nearest neighbor classifier on the channel response measurements.
+We can also learn an inverse function $h = \mu^{-1}$ using the measurement data and use it to remove the input dependence in the mean.
+More precisely, we pre-map the data with $h$ prior to channel usage, which yields an identity function with zero-mean noise $\phi = C \circ h$ (Figure~\ref{fig:channel_inv}), i.e., $\phi(x) = x + \epsilon_0(x)$ where $\epsilon_0(x)$ is a zero-mean noise with input dependent std $\sigma(x)$ due to the PCM channel.
 Thus the relationship between input weights $w_{in}$ to be stored and output weights $w_{out}$ to be read is:

 where $\alpha$ and $\beta$ are scale and shift factors, respectively.
 Since the noise is zero-mean, we have: